 To back up your Mac, you need to use the Time Machine utility:

-- Note: If your Mac runs macOS Big Sur, format the external hard drive to APFS.
+Step 1: Connect an HFS+ formatted external hard drive to your Mac.
+(If your Mac runs macOS Big Sur, format the external hard drive to APFS)

 If you want to get more details about how to back up your Mac, please read: How to back up your Mac with Time Machine.